eerieA/cs234-2024/notes/NOTES_LECTURES.md

 2. If all the $p_i$ are equal, $pi = frac{1}{n}$, then $H$ should be a monotonic increasing function of n.
 3. If a choice be broken down into two successive choices, the original $H$ should be the weighted sum of the individual values of $H$.

 See the [original paper](https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf) for details.
-Also there is a nice simple example with a 3 value variable in [arxiv.org/pdf/1405.2061](https://arxiv.org/pdf/1405.2061).
+Also there is a nice simple example with a 3 value variable in [arxiv.org/pdf/1405.2061](https://arxiv.org/pdf/1405.2061), and a simple dice example in [...ece587/Lecture11.pdf](https://www2.isye.gatech.edu/~yxie77/ece587/Lecture11.pdf).

 Following this, there is:
 <div style="margin-left: 2em; margin-top: -1em; margin-bottom: 1em;">